 Transportation: Most major airlines service the island of Oahu, Hawaii.
 Honolulu, the major city on the island is approximately one hour south of the north shore and our hotel.
 The Turtle Bay Reset is located on the northern tip of Oahu and is somewhat remote.
 The hotel has a restaurant, golf course, tennis courts and of course is located right next to the beach.
 We do not provide transportation during the workshop.
 Please plan ahead and reserve a rental car.
 Rental cars are available in Honolulu.
 Of course, we will share vehicles and car pool to make life easier for all of us.
 We are not responsible for reimbursement of non-refundable airline tickets in the event of a workshop cancellation.

-A Professional Photographer’s Workflow, which details his complete workflow from start to finish.
-You will need to bring the following equipment with you: a 35mm digital SLR camera with interchangeable lenses, a laptop computer with a DVD burner or an external hard drive – PC or Mac is acceptable (Instructors will be using Mac), Adobe Photoshop Lightroom software installed on your computer (you can download the 30-day trial version of Lightroom before the workshop if you don’t already have the software), Digital memory cards with a card reader (preferably CompactFlash or Secure Digital Cards), power adapters and cables for laptop and digital camera, camera manual, batteries and charger for rechargeable batteries.
+Workshop Materials: You will need to bring the following equipment with you: a 35mm digital SLR camera with interchangeable lenses, a laptop computer with a DVD burner or an external hard drive – PC or Mac is acceptable (Instructors will be using Mac), Adobe Photoshop Lightroom software installed on your computer (you can download the 30-day trial version of Lightroom before the workshop if you don’t already have the software), Digital memory cards with a card reader (preferably CompactFlash or Secure Digital Cards), power adapters and cables for laptop and digital camera, camera manual, batteries and charger for rechargeable batteries.